 Linda traces the birth of her writing career to the day when a Northport teacher told her that the stories she was writing were good, that she just might have a future in writing.
 Later, when she decided to write novels, she endured her share of rejection before she sold Fletcher’s Woman in 1983 to Pocket Books.
 Since then, Linda has successfully published historicals, contemporaries, paranormals, mysteries and thrillers before coming home, in a literal sense, and concentrating on novels with a Western flavor.
 For her devotion to her craft, the Romance Writers of America awarded her their prestigious Nora Roberts Lifetime Achievement Award in 2007.

 Hallmark Movie Channel is developing a series based on Linda’s Big Sky Country novels.
-Her latest book, which went on sale January 27, is The Marriage Charm, the second novel in her Brides of Bliss County series set in a fictional Wyoming town.
+Her latest book, Christmas in Mustang Creek (October HQN Books hardcover) revisits her Bliss County series set in a fictional Wyoming town., the second novel in her Brides of Bliss County series set in a fictional Wyoming town.

 Dedicated to helping others, “The First Lady of the West” personally financed fifteen years of her Linda Lael Miller Scholarships for Women, which she awarded to women 25 years and older who were seeking to improve their lot in life through education.
 She anticipates that her next charitable endeavors will benefit four-legged critters.